-Hospital - Inpatient and Outpatient Hospital - Inpatient: Member pays \$100 The following inpatient medical and surgical services are Copayment per admission Room and board, including private room when Hospital - Outpatient: Member pays \$50 prescribed, and general nursing services.
-Copayment Hospital services (including use of operating room, anesthesia, oxygen, x-ray, laboratory and radiotherapy services).
-Drugs and medications administered during confinement.
-Medical implants.
-Acute chemical withdrawal (detoxification).
+Hospital - Inpatient and Outpatient

+The following inpatient medical and surgical services are covered:

+- Room and board, including private room when prescribed, and general nursing services. - Hospital services (including use of operating room, anesthesia, oxygen, x-ray, laboratory and radiotherapy services). - Drugs and medications administered during confinement. - Medical implants. - Acute chemical withdrawal (detoxification).

 Outpatient hospital includes ambulatory surgical centers.

 Alternative care arrangements may be covered as a costeffective alternative in lieu of otherwise covered Medically Necessary hospitalization or other Medically Necessary institutional care with the consent of the Member and recommendation from the attending physician or licensed health care provider.
 Alternative care arrangements in lieu of covered hospital or other institutional care must be determined to be appropriate and Medically Necessary based upon the Member's Medical Condition.
-Such care is covered to the same extent the replaced Hospital Care is covered.
+Such care is covered Hospital - Inpatient: Member pays \$100 Copayment per admission to the same extent the replaced Hospital Care is covered.
 Alternative care arrangements require Preauthorization.

+Hospital - Outpatient: Member pays \$50 Copayment

 Members receiving the following nonscheduled services are required to notify KFHPWA by way of the Hospital notification line within 24 hours following any admission, or as soon thereafter as medically possible: acute chemical withdrawal (detoxification) services, Emergency psychiatric services, Emergency services, labor and delivery and inpatient admissions needed for treatment of Urgent Conditions that cannot reasonably be delayed until Preauthorization can be obtained.

 Coverage for Emergency services in a non-Network Facility and subsequent transfer to a Network Facility is set forth in Emergency Services.

+Non-Emergency hospital services require Preauthorization.